-Outdoor may remain open.
-Drowning prevention classes, including swim lessons with certified instructors, are permitted indoors and outdoors.
+Outdoor and indoor pools that serve members from more than one household are closed, except that outdoor pools that offer regulated lap swimming (one swimmer per lane) may remain open and drowning prevention classes, including swim lessons with certified instructors, are permitted indoors and outdoors.
 The sale of food or beverages for onsite consumption is prohibited.
-This Protocol is not intended to apply to Youth Sports.